Create Reusable Subcomponents by Using Atomic Subcharts

-To create a standalone component that allows for faster debugging and code generation workflows, convert an existing state or subchart into an atomic subchart.
+To create an independent component that allows for faster debugging and code generation workflows, convert an existing state or subchart into an atomic subchart.
 In your chart, right-click a state or a normal subchart and select Group & Subchart > Atomic Subchart.
-The label Atomic appears in the upper left corner of the subchart.
+The label Atomic appears in the upper-left corner of the subchart.

-The conversion provides the atomic subchart with its own copy of every data object that the subchart accesses in the chart.
+The new atomic subchart has a copy of every data object that the subchart accesses in the chart.
 Local data is copied as data store memory.
 The scope of other data, including input and output data, does not change.

 This modeling method minimizes maintenance of similar states.
 When you modify the atomic subchart in the library, your changes propagate to the links in all charts and models.